JoeLipinski/Flipper/README.md

 ## Support
 Feel free to submit an issue if you have any questions or issues.
 I plan on updating this repo as I find or create more helpful resources.
 I am open to contributions.
 Please feel free to contact me if you want to contribute.

-## Authors and acknowledgment
+## Authors, Acknowledgment & License
 I compiled this list a while ago and I lost track of where a lot of these resrouces came from, so if I am using you work, I'm sorry for the lack of attribution, but thank you!

-## License
-MIT License
+This project is licensed under the MIT License terms.